nuz-app/nuz/docs/README.md

 ![image](https://user-images.githubusercontent.com/9839768/77920413-a6760700-72c8-11ea-927a-b2f520e967b8.png)

 ##### Micro Frontends
-Same advantages as for microservices, but with end-to-end teams if combined by microservices on back-end.
+Same advantages as for microservices, but with end-to-end teams if combined by microservices on backend.
 ![image](https://user-images.githubusercontent.com/9839768/77920665-f81e9180-72c8-11ea-8bf9-841e289c7ab8.png)

 *You can read more about this from [here](https://levelup.gitconnected.com/brief-introduction-to-micro-frontends-architecture-ec928c587727).*